Counseling Center

 • Some colleges will accept your ACT, SAT, or high school transcript for placement in lieu of the placement test.
 Check the college websites for more information.

-Enroll in Running Start
+How to Enroll in Running Start 2024-25

-First Steps for Cleveland High School
+Cleveland High School

 1. Review the Running Start materials provided on this page

-1. Apply online to either South, Central or North Seattle Colleges.
+3. In early February, apply online to either South, Central or North Seattle Colleges.
 It is free to apply to these colleges.
 Or speak to your counselor if you would like to apply elsewhere in WA.

 • In the application when asked what your intended major area of study is, please answer: Running Start.

-• Within two business days of submitting your application, you will receive an email with your Student ID (SID) number.
+• Within two business days of submitting your application, you will receive an email with your College Student ID (SID) number.
 Please save that email.

-2. Activate your ctcLink account.
+4. Activate your ctcLink account.

-3. Take the Placement Test at the college (see specific college links below).
+5. Take the Placement Test at the college (see specific college links below).
 You must place into English 101 or college level math to qualify.

 • Pay testing fee, bring photo ID, and Student ID number.